navyaa31/cse15l-lab-reports/week1lab.md

 cat: /home/lecture1: Is a directory
 [user@sahara ~]$
 ```
 The working directory when the command was run was /home.
-Having a file as an argument means that file that is the argument will be listed.
-This is because the path is an absolute path because there is only a single file within the filesystem /home/lecture1/Hello.class.
-This output is not an error.
+The cat command is supposed to print the content in the argument which is why it points out that the path is a directory.
+The output is an error.
+It is explaining that the argument is a directory, but it expects a file so that it can print the contents.

 ## cat with a path to a file as an argument.
 ```